jklymak/Phy411/Computing.md

 Time series analysis is heavily computational.
 There are some theoretical concepts to understand, but even these benefit from application or statistical testing using the computer.
 Therefore a large amount of your time will be spent analyzing either real or simulated data.

 All of you are expected to have taken a first-year computer science class.
 Beyond that, student experience varies widely at UVic Physics, with some students having taken more formal computer training, others having worked in a co-op position that gave you experience with computational data analysis.
 The upshot is that the computing component of the course will be a lot harder for some students than others.
 Fortunately, there are lots of online resources to help.
 I use [google](http://google.com) pretty steadily while working on coding problems.
-Computing in this course will be from a strictly practical point of view, so there is no grading for quality of code (unless it doesn't work!)
+Computing in this course will be from a strictly practical point of view, so there is no grading for quality of code (unless it doesn't work!).

 ## Computing Advice ##